y0ung4my/Portfolio-Landing/README.md

 ## Technologies Used

-*HTML
+-HTML
-*CSS
+-CSS
-*Bootstrap
+-Bootstrap

 ## Description
 _A website for Amy Young's portfolio, with sections for project links, resume details, skills, and interests_

 ## Setup/Installation Requirements
 _for using HTML/CSS template_
-*open Git Bash
+1) open terminal
-*enter the following into terminal: # git clone https://github.com/y0ung4my/Portfolio-Landing
+2) enter the following into terminal: # git clone https://github.com/y0ung4my/Portfolio-Landing

 ## Known Bugs

-*_formatting of homepage sections have asymmetrical gaps_
+_formatting of homepage sections have asymmetrical gaps_

 ## License